flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

+`(??)`
+- overhaul the error output system for non-trivial cases (it's awesome), remove `HighlightOptions` because we now have `SpanError`.
+- make osx travis use `tester.flx` so we stop having the CI say failed.

 `(6385652)`
 - sort the candidates by line number, and don't print too many of the fake margin/gutter things.
 - change typecache (thanks adrian) to be better.